k-gerner/Game-Pigeon-Solvers/othello/README.md

 <img src="/Images/Othello/othelloGameBoard.png" alt = "sample board output" width="40%">

 ### How it works
-The A.I. works by using a move selection algorithm known as [Minimax](https://en.wikipedia.org/wiki/Minimax), and uses a pruning technique known as [Alpha-Beta Pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
+The A.I. works by using a move selection algorithm known as [Minimax][Minimax Wikipedia], and uses a pruning technique known as [Alpha-Beta Pruning][AB Pruning Wikipedia].
 Minimax works by assuming that the opponent will make the best possible move at each turn.
 By doing this, the A.I. can look several moves ahead.
 Then, it can pick the best possible outcome.